Anointing of the Sick & Communion at Home

-The anointing of the Sick is not just a prayerful blessing, it is one of the Seven Sacraments instituted by Christ; it is an encounter with Jesus, administered through the priest, whereby the spiritual, emotional, and physical aspects of one’s life are touched by His gentle, healing hands.
+The Anointing of the Sick is not simply a blessing—it is one of the Seven Sacraments instituted by Christ, a sacred encounter with Jesus through the ministry of the priest.
+In this sacrament, Christ offers His healing touch to the spiritual, emotional, and physical needs of the faithful.

-If you are hospitalized, please ask hospital admissions or your nurse to contact the closest Catholic Church.
+If you are hospitalized, please ask hospital staff to contact the nearest Catholic Church so a priest can visit.

 Local Hospitals and Nearby Catholic Churches